provose/provose/docs/tutorial/index.md

 ## Begin using Terraform remote state

+In the previous step, we created the S3 bucket to store remote state, but we have not started using the bucket yet--Terraform is still configured to use local state.

-Now that we have created the S3 bucket we need tos store remote state, we need to change the `terraform` block at the beginning of our `terraform.tf` file to reference remote state:
+To move our state to a remote S3 bucket, we need to change the `terraform` block at the beginning of our `terraform.tf` file to reference remote state:

 ```terraform
 terraform {